 Enoch's focus on IBE has a further, dialectical payoff.
 The naturalistic criterion for justifying commitment to ethical facts that we introduced at the beginning of this paper appeals crucially to IBE.
-And this criterion seriously threatens Enoch's Robust Realism, since, on his view, the fundamental ethical facts are irreducible and do not explain anything non-normative.
+And this criterion seriously threatens Enoch's Robust Realism, since, on this view, the fundamental ethical facts are irreducible and do not explain anything non-normative.
 It also threatens all arguments from deliberative indispensability, since deliberative indispensability does not entail explanatory indispensability.

-If we suppose that Enoch is right that Pragmatic provides the most plausible vindication for the epistemic status of IBE, however, the threat posed by the naturalistic criterion is neutralized.
+If we suppose that Enoch is right that Pragmatic is the most plausible vindication for the epistemic status of IBE, however, the threat posed by the naturalistic criterion is neutralized.
 This is because (as Enoch argues) Pragmatic can vindicate other sources of basic epistemic justification besides IBE.
 Further, deliberative indispensability arguments are no longer threatened, because deliberative indispensability is claimed to explain the epistemic status of IBE itself.
+In the next section, we will argue that despite these promising features, Enoch's vindicating account is unsuccessful.